igrishaev/blog/open-source.md

 DB AWS service.
 Fast and robust with narrow dependencies.
 Supports almost every API.
 The library is also compatible with Yandex YDB (see on Yandex cloud).

--- [Bogus](https://github.com/igrishaev/bogus) is simple UI debugger for Clojure.
+-- [Bogus](https://github.com/igrishaev/bogus) is a simple UI debugger for Clojure.
 It interrupts execution and renders a window with local variables and a simple REPL.
 By using this REPL, you evaluate expressions relevant to the current position and state.
 I use it every day since I made it.